This double wide makeover is what MMHL is all about.

 The style could best be described as country charming, flea market fabulous, and shabby chic.

-A white and cream base allow the warm oak trim and colorful tin tiles to make a statement.
+A white and cream base allows the warm oak trim and colorful tin tiles to make a statement.
 Distressing details throughout the room lends to the farmhouse look as well.
 Pops of color make a grand statement as well.

 Dining Room in a Double Wide Makeover